Some Of Our Satisfied Customers:

 - Warranty: Confirm whether your used cryostat comes with a good warranty for a more reliable purchase that protects your investment.

 - Refrigeration: Test the refrigeration system against the temperature specified in the manual to make sure it's up to par or meets your application's needs.
-Temperatures are critical to preserving most samples used in cryostats, so this feature is essential.
+Chamber temperatures are critical to preserving most samples used in cryostats, so this feature is essential.